Legal Assistance to Minnesota Prisoners

 Cooley Law School Innocence Project

-Accepts cases of actual innocence in Michigan; DNA cases only; must be in custody; no time requirement.
+Accepts cases of actual innocence in Michigan; DNA cases and forensic issues cases only; must be in custody; no time requirement.
 Students assist assigned attorneys with reviewing case files, screening applications, investigating facts, conducting interviews, and analyzing cases.
 Serves Michigan only.

 Prison Creative Arts Project